AshboDev/WordPress-Starter-SASS/README.md

 Just in case anyone was wondering I build custom themes using [Underscores](http://underscores.me/), add this folder, add the SASS to [Koala](http://koala-app.com/) and begin the build.

+## To do:
+* Form CSS
+* Create variable to toggle XL grid on and off

+If you have any suggestions for additional elements to be added in, create an issue with a feature tag and I'll take a look :)

 Have fun!